 6. Picking up your costume

-Since I was an out of town participant, or visitor, we picked up our costumes the day before the parade.
+Since I was an out-of-town participant/visitor, we picked up our costumes the day before the parade.
 Local Toronto residents were able to pick up their costumes a few days before and get alterations made if they needed.
 However, depending on your band, they may have someone onsite to make adjustments when you pick it up but don’t depend on it.
 Plus, if you’re flying in, most likely you don’t have the tools available to fix the costume yourself but I’ll let you know some things to pack in your carry-on just in case in tip 7!

 7. Bring these items for costume alterations (carry-on safe)